Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 }
 ```

-The inner card we make `relative` so we can `position: absolute` the card front and back inside of it.
+In the inner card, we make `relative` so we can `position: absolute` the card front and back inside of it.
 Then we say it must animate the `transform` property.

 ```css